flexdinesh/typy/README.md

 1. No surprises. **Typy** will never throw, no matter what the input is.
 2. Object check will only look for **{ }** rather than JavaScript's native behavior of considering everything as objects such as arrays, functions, null, etc.
 3. _Thought Driven Development_.
 Code should exactly mimic your thoughts on the logic rather than writing extra code just because that's how JavaScript works. `t(obj).isDefined // => true`
-4. Object schema validation 🔥
+4. Custom type validation and schema validation.

 ## Install